ignSKRRRTT/tnttagutilities/readme.md

 - Displays player's wins on player list and name tags.
 - Displays a "NICKED" status next to a player's name if they are nicked
 - Displays explosion timer and alive players above hotbar where "Run away!" would usually be.
+- Displays explosion timer and alive players on bossbar. (can be moved with lunar client)
+  + *Bossbar is off by default and will have to be turned on in the config.
+Due to how bossbars work in 1.8 a hidden wither has to be spawned and flicking fast can make the wither particles show.
+If you turn off potion particles and smoke animation you will not see any wither particles.*
+- Boldens the speed and slowness message in chat to make it stand out more.
+- Plays a high pitch jukebox sound when you get speed 3 and a low pitch jukebox sound when you give slowness 1 to someone.
+- Plays an ender dragon hit sound when you throw someone back with the repulsor powerup.
+- Plays a counting down tick sound for the last 5 seconds of the round.
+- Makes the countdown number a decimal for more accuracy.
 - `/tstats <optional user>` shows you someone's TNT Tag stats, or your own.
 - `/blacklist add/remove <user>` adds user to a blacklist and gives them a yellow colored name on the player list and on their nametag so you can spot players you want to avoid.
-- Boldens the speed and slowness message in chat to make it stand out more.
-- Plays a jukebox sound when you get speed 3 and give slowness 1 to someone.
-- Plays a sound when you throw someone back with the repulsor powerup.

 ## Images
 <img src="https://r2.e-z.host/2082d908-7c65-4fc3-b02a-5f50f9141543/t1d707ze.png" />